Quasi-Monte Carlo-Based Conditional Malliavin Method for Continuous-Time Asian Option Greeks: Introduction

 \begin{itemize} \item In $m$-dimensional Malliavin calculus, we develop the integration by parts formula.
 Then we apply it to calculate the Greeks ($delta$, $gamma$ and $vega$) for both simple and complex Asian options in the $m$-asset Black-Scholes model.
 In particular, we obtain the Greeks formulae for European options. \end{itemize}

-\begin{itemize} \item We convert the estimates of the Malliavin Greeks to the discrete simulation estimates, and apply the CQMC method to calculate the option Greeks in continuous situation.
+\begin{itemize} \item We convert the estimates of the Malliavin Greeks to the discrete simulation estimates.
 For payoff functions with linear growth, we prove that the simulation estimates of Asian option Greeks are asymptotic unbiased. \end{itemize}

-\begin{itemize} \item We propose to smooth the integrands for Greek estimates by taking conditional expectations.
-The Malliavin estimates for Greeks are usually discontinuous.
-However, after taking conditional expectations, the estimates for many Asian options have good smoothness.
-After then some potent dimension reduction techniques (such as the GPCA method) can be combined with the QMC method to obtain good effectiveness. \end{itemize}
+\begin{itemize} \item We propose to apply the CQMC method to the simulation estimates for Greeks (obtained by Malliavin method) in continuous situation, which is a first attempt to combine these two methods to reduce the variance of estimates.
+We smooth the integrands for simulation estimates for Greeks by taking conditional expectations.
+The simulation estimates for Greeks are usually discontinuous.
+However, after taking conditional expectations, the estimates for many Asian option Greeks have good smoothness.
+After then some potent dimension reduction techniques (such as the GPCA method) can be combined with the QMC method to obtain good effectiveness, which could save much time in the practical computation. \end{itemize}

 \begin{itemize} \item We show how the conditional expectations can be calculated analytically.
 Since the simulation estimates for many Asian option Greeks (obtained by Malliavin calculus) satisfy the separation of variables condition, our method has wide practicability. \end{itemize}